 In the next three days, we hiked, roamed around various villages and saw sunsets together.
 We talked about our different cultures, life experiences and hopes and dreams and I was touched by their youthful exuberance, curiosity and warm friendship among them.

-Of all the things we did, nothing surpassed our experience of the market day (趕集) in NiuJiaozhai (牛角寨).
+Of all the things we did, the most memorable had to be our experience of the market day (趕集) in NiuJiaozhai (牛角寨).
 Our car was stuck in a small junction inside the marketplace for over 20 minutes and we were astonished by how the local drivers from both opposite directions magically inched their way out of the impossible tight spot to our left and right side.
-While we were holding our breath and thinking our car would be scratched or smashed into any second, all the drivers (including ours) were so calm and the locals just strolled past as if nothing was going on.
+While we held our breath and thinking our car would be scratched or smashed into any second, all the drivers (including ours) were so calm and the locals just strolled past as if nothing was going on.

 We were told that the local barbecue was a must do.
 So we found our way into the centre of the market and saw the locals squatting and eating around the low tables with open grill in the middle covered with tofu cubes and meat.
 The ground was wet and covered with used tissues and god knows what.
 We looked at each other sheepishly.
 After a moment of hesitation, we decided, what the heck, we would go for it.